Investigations

 A Preliminary Evaluation like PE25018 is the entry point of the federal defect-investigation process.
 NHTSA engineers scan complaint databases, field reports, and manufacturer data to decide whether an Engineering Analysis is warranted, whether a voluntary recall is already sufficient, or whether the pattern does not rise to a defect finding.

-Investigators summarized the matter as follows: "The Office of Defects Investigation (ODI) has received 18 complaints, and some Early Warning Reporting (EWR) field and death & injury reports alleging inadvertent air bag deployment.
-These inadvertent deployments rel..."
+Investigators summarized the matter as follows: "On October 28, 2025, the Office of Defects Investigations (ODI) opened PE25018 to investigate complaints of inadvertent deployment of the side curtain and/or side thorax air bags.
+These complaints concern model year (MY)..."
 Investigations are the early-warning layer of the federal auto-safety system, sitting upstream of formal recalls and defect orders.
 Whether this one closes without action or escalates into an Engineering Analysis, the full history stays in the ODI archive so researchers, litigators, and buyers can pull the paper trail at any time.
 Related HONDA files, listed below, give context on whether this is an isolated concern or part of a broader pattern across the brand.

 Investigation Summary